 Salem’s first ArtBox, located on Essex Street in front of its sponsor’s popular café, received positive reviews after it was painted in 2011.
 Inspired by its success and the city’s increased artistic momentum, a group of local art appreciators and community leaders came together at the end of 2011 to spearhead ArtBox, a program to transform City-owned utility boxes into original works of art.

 Beyond adding to Salem’s spirit of creativity, sense of place and cultural identity, these boxes are meant to beautify and inspire.
 ArtBox is now an annual program that is running into its third year!

-Open to all skilled and talented artists, the deadline for submission is before 4:00 PM Monday, April 7th.
-The work will be judged by an independent group of creative professionals, Ken Reker, Associate Professor of Art and Design, Salem State University; Karen Ristuben, President, Rocky Neck Art Colony; Trevor Smith, Curator of the Present Tense at the Peabody Essex Museum; and North Shore artist Norman Laliberté.
-One box will be painted weekly starting in June.
+Thank you to the ArtBox 2014 jury: Ken Reker, Associate Professor of Art and Design, Salem State University; Karen Ristuben, President, Rocky Neck Art Colony; Trevor Smith, Curator of the Present Tense at the Peabody Essex Museum; and North Shore artist Norman Laliberté.

 A special thanks as well to local sponsor Waters & Brown Paint and Decorating for providing paint supplies!